api3dao/old-api3-docs/docs/airnode/v0.4/reference/deployment-files/config-json.md

 [<InfoBtnBlue/>](../../grp-providers/guides/build-an-airnode/configuring-airnode.md#stage)
 (required) - The label used to distinguish between multiple deployments of the same Airnode on a cloud provider.
+For example, the same Airnode may have multiple deployments with `stage` set to a different value (dev, public, prod).
+`stage` cannot be longer than 16 characters and can only include lowercase alphanumeric characters (`a–z`, `0–9`) and hyphens (`-`).

 ### `skipValidation`